ThatNotEasy/ReCrypt/README.md

-# ReadyDecrypt - PlayReady Certificate Decryption Tool
+# ReCrypt - PlayReady Certificate Decryption Tool

-**ReadyDecrypt** is a Python-based tool designed primarily for decrypting PlayReady certificates stored in MStar secure storage systems.
+**ReCrypt** is a Python-based tool designed primarily for decrypting PlayReady certificates stored in MStar secure storage systems.
 The tool uses AES-128-ECB decryption and key unwrapping techniques to process encrypted files.
 It is built to handle PlayReady certificates, but may also work with other AES-encrypted files with a similar structure.

 ---